KeyValueSoftwareSystems/react-inline-avatars/README.md

 - Replace `elivateOnHover` with elevateOnHover: The `elivateOnHover` prop has been replaced with `elevateOnHover`.
 - Replace `nameOnHover` with showNameOnHover: The `nameOnHover` prop has been replaced with `showNameOnHover`.
-- Utilize `ExtraCount` class instead of `ExtraValue` class: To overrides the style of additional count displayed at last bubble.
+- Utilize `ExtraCount` class instead of `ExtraValue` class: To override the style of additional count displayed at last bubble.

 <b>Before</b>